civicteam/mcp-hooks/packages/passthrough-mcp-server/README.md

 1. Install `@civic/hook-common` as a dependency
 2. Extend the `AbstractHook` class and implement the `name` getter
-3. Override the hook methods you need (processRequest, processResponse, etc.)
+3. Override the hook methods you need (processToolCallRequest, processToolCallResponse, etc.)
 4. For remote hooks: Create a tRPC server using `createHTTPServer` and `createHookRouter`
 5. For local hooks: Pass the hook instance directly to the passthrough proxy configuration